Yoga for Women over 40 – Stay Fit, Flexible and Full of Energy

 And, last year I set myself a goal to master a headstand in the middle of the room, without using a wall for support.
 What an amazing feeling it is when everything just clicks and you feel light and perfectly balanced upside down!

 So, go find yourself an inspiring yoga teacher and stay fit, flexible and packed full of energy through practicing yoga.
 I know that I’m totally inspired every time I unroll my yoga mat.
-If you think you might be too old to stand on your head or even touch your toes, see how this 83 year old woman stays young through yoga.
+If you think you might be too old to stand on your head or even touch your toes, there are women in their 80s and 90s who stay fit and flexible through yoga.
 And, you can start doing yoga at any age.
 Live life, live yoga…it’s the perfect exercise for women over 40.

 See Helen's Book About Cyprus: